 | 1996 |

-TIF2 (NCOA2) was cloned as a 160 kDa nuclear protein that interacts with nuclear receptors (NRs) in vivo in an agonist-dependent manner, binds directly to the ligand-binding domains (LBDs) of NRs in an agonist- and AF-2-integrity-dependent manner in vitro, harbors an autonomous transcriptional activation function, relieves NR autosquelching, and enhances AF-2 activity when overexpressed, establishing it as a bona fide coactivator of NR AF-2. |
+TIF2 (NCOA2) was cloned as a 160 kDa nuclear protein that interacts with nuclear receptors (NRs) in an agonist-dependent manner in vivo, binds directly to NR ligand-binding domains (LBDs) in an agonist- and AF-2-integrity-dependent manner in vitro, harbors an autonomous transcriptional activation function, relieves NR autosquelching, and enhances AF-2 activity when overexpressed in mammalian cells. |

 The EMBO journal |